Improving Website Speed

 If you’re new to this, then probably not!

 No worries though!
 The absolute best part of this tool is that it provides instructions on HOW to fix each issue by linking you to step-by-step guides!
-Each how-to guide provides the technical instructions on how to fix many website optimization problems.
+Each how-to manual provides the technical instructions on how to correct many website optimization problems.

 WebPagetest is a fantastic and easy to use website speed tool.
 It has been around for almost ten years and provides many useful website stats and tests that are directly from the web performance community!
 If the other tools haven’t grown on you, then try this one!